deepslayer/TreeScriptExample/README.md

 #### `highBranch`

 - **CombatBranch.java**: This class represents a high-level branch in the tree structure.
 It contains logic for combat-related tasks and aggregates lower-level branches like `MeleeCowBranch` and `RangeCowBranch`.
+- **SkillingBranch.java**: This class represents a high-level branch for skilling tasks and aggregates branches like `MiningBranch` and `WoodcuttingBranch`.

 #### `leaves`

 - **AttackCowMeleeLeaf.java**: This leaf class handles the logic for attacking cows using melee combat.
 - **AttackCowRangeLeaf.java**: This leaf class handles the logic for attacking cows using ranged combat.
+- **BankInventoryLeaf.java**: This leaf class handles the logic for banking inventory items.
+- **ChopTreeLeaf.java**: This leaf class handles the logic for chopping trees.
 - **EatFoodLeaf.java**: This leaf class handles the logic for eating food when the player's health is low.
+- **MineOreLeaf.java**: This leaf class handles the logic for mining ores.

 #### `lowBranch`

 - **MeleeCowBranch.java**: This branch class checks if the player has a sword equipped and contains leaves that handle eating food and attacking cows with melee.
+- **MiningBranch.java**: This branch class checks if the player is equipped for mining and contains leaves that handle mining ores and related tasks.
 - **RangeCowBranch.java**: This branch class checks if the player has a bow equipped and contains leaves that handle eating food and attacking cows with ranged weapons.
+- **WoodcuttingBranch.java**: This branch class checks if the player is equipped for woodcutting and contains leaves that handle chopping trees and related tasks.

 #### `myscript`